Custom Database Connection

-With the increasing stats of cybercrimes, continuous development of the latest authentication schemes is emerging to tackle the rising cyber threats.
-Custom Database aka Database as Authentication Source is one such authentication method that’s gaining popularity, thanks to the benefits it offers.
-Let’s take a glance at what’s it, How it works, its pros and cons, and Why is it gaining popularity?
+With the increasing stats and power of cybercrimes, continuous development of the latest authentication schemes is necessary to tackle the rising cyber threats.
+Custom Database – also sometimes referred to as – Database as Authentication Source is one such authentication method that’s gaining popularity, thanks to the benefits it offers.
+Let’s take a glance at what it is, how it works, its pros and cons, and why it is gaining popularity.

 What is a Custom Database Connection?

-Custom Database Connection means linking your Database or User store with any Identity Platform for user authentication.
-With this connection, you create an interface between Database and Identity Provider, which lets Database act as an Identity Provider for user authentication.
+A Custom Database Connection is essentially linking your Database or User store with any Identity Platform for user authentication.
+With this connection, you create an interface between a Database and the Identity Provider, which lets the Database act as an Identity Provider for user authentication.
 Here you would possibly be thinking of migrating your users from Database (MySQL, PostgreSQL, etc) to the IDP, but that’s not always the safest option.
-However, with miniOrange, you don’t have to move user Identities from your existing Database to IDP.
-The database connection is handled with API endpoints which helps to provide authentication services without migrating your identities.
+However, with miniOrange, you don’t have to move user Identities from your existing Database to the IDP.
+The database connection is handled by API endpoints which helps in providing authentication services without migrating your sensitive user identities.

 In most cases Custom Database is employed by Organizations for the following purposes: